wojciechmarek/remote-tetris/README.md

-# Web RTC Tetris
+# WebRTC Tetris

-The Tetris game with remote game-pad support.
+The Tetris game with a remote game-pad support.

 ## Description

-The app's purpose is to learn the Svelte framework and Web RTC communication.
+The app's purpose is to learn the Svelte framework and WebRTC communication.

 ## Demo